07 October 2019

 Writing function handlers for producer and API services

-Thankfully, an Express.js based web server can be easily exported as a function handler.
-It’s because there is a ready-made solution which simplifies it.
+Thankfully, an Express.js-based web server can be easily exported as a function handler.
+It’s because there is a ready-made solution that simplifies it.
 You just need to install “serverless-http” package from npm and wrap your exported server instance.
 Please note that you must not run this server manually by listening to a port.

 The last step is to prepare your provisioning stack.
 It can be achieved with the use of various frameworks.
 For the sake of simplicity, we chose Serverless Framework, but it is always worth knowing some alternatives.

 A few notes about provisioning frameworks

 The main reason to use provisioning frameworks is to make it easier to prepare your technology stack and deploy the application.
 This is achieved with the use of a special configuration file which is then translated into a set of commands executed on the provider’s infrastructure, resulting in a ready-to-use application with all its resources.

 Such frameworks usually offer more tools for other operations such as updating the whole infrastructure, making rollbacks, and previewing various logs and stats.
 There are two very popular frameworks that I would like to compare – Serverless Framework and AWS Serverless Application Model.

 Its main feature is the fact it is provider agnostic.
 With some small changes in a configuration file, you can switch from one provider to another and the application should work the same way.
 Things may get more complicated if some parts of a configuration are strictly related to some provider’s specific, unique services.
 For example, if you configure DynamoDB for your AWS Lambda based application, it might be more complicated to find a similar configuration for, let’s say, Google Cloud Platform.
 As a result, some changes in the application’s code might be necessary as well.